Maximising the DUNE early physics output with current experiments

-As expected, the effect is pronounced in the region where the effect of parameter degeneracies is significant.
-However, if the second oscillation maximum is not used, the amount of exposure required to get the same level of sensitivity is very high.
-This is shown in Table~\ref{tab:secondmax}.
-This is because it is difficult to increase the sensitivity in regions plagued by degeneracies.
+This increase is visible only for hierarchy sensitivity.
+The effect is seen to be more pronounced in the region $\dcp \sim -90^\circ$.
+This is because the probability for \{IH,$\dcp = -90^\circ$\} is closer to that for \{NH,$\dcp = +90^\circ$\} at the first oscillation maximum, as reflected in the first panel of Fig.~\ref{fig:adequate2nd}.
+But at the second oscillation maximum the separation between the probabilities for these two sets is higher.
+Therefore adding the second oscillation maximum aids the hierarchy sensitivity.

+In the right panel of Fig.~\ref{fig:adequate2nd} we show how the exposure for hierarchy sensitivity depends on the inclusion of the second oscillation maximum for only DUNE and DUNE+T2K+\nova+ICAL.
+It is clear from the figure that the second maximum plays a more significant role for higher exposure.
+For the combined case, $5\sigma$ sensitivity is reached at a relatively lower exposure and hence the second maximum does not play a major role.
+This is also seen in the figure \ref{fig:secondmax}.
+However only for DUNE since $5\sigma$ sensitivity is reached for a relatively higher exposure the inclusion of the second oscillation maximum is seen to play an important role.
+This feature is reflected in Table~\ref{tab:secondmax}.